 We experienced significant site constraints in managing this stage, which involved in depth discussions with a range of technical experts to be able to develop a viable option for the design.

-Stage 3 Preferred Option (To complete in 2024):
+Stage 3 Preferred Option (Completed):

 This stage involves developing the viable option in more detail, ready for a planning application.
 This stage will involve a Pre Application Consultation (PAC) with the community and other stakeholders.